 #P: Project You

-As discussed, there are two types of successful people in the word—swimmers and shooters.
+As discussed, there are two types of successful people in the world—swimmers and shooters.

 Swimmers, we’ve talked about.
 They are the ones who are passion-driven and immerse themselves in their lifelong creative bliss.